Francia: Charles Martel (714–751)

-After 718 Charles Martel embarked on a series of wars intended to strengthen the Franks' hegemony in western Europe.
-In 718 he defeated the rebellious Saxons, in 719 he overran Western Frisia, in 723 he suppressed the Saxons again, and in 724 he defeated Ragenfrid and the rebellious Neustrians, ending the civil war phase of his rule.
-In 720, when Chilperic II died, he had appointed Theuderic IV king, but this last was a mere puppet of his.
-In 724 he forced his choice of Hugbert for the ducal succession upon the Bavarians and forced the Alemanni to assist him in his campaigns in Bavaria (725 and 726), where laws were promulgated in Theuderic's name.
-In 730 Alemannia had to be subjugated by the sword and its duke, Lantfrid, was killed.
-In 734 Charles fought against Eastern Frisia and finally subdued it.
+After 718 Charles embarked on a series of wars intended to strengthen the Franks' hegemony in western Europe.
+In 718 he defeated the rebellious Saxons, in 719 he overran West Frisia, in 723 he suppressed the Saxons again, and in 724 he defeated Ragenfrid and the rebellious Neustrians, ending the civil war phase of his rule.
+In 720 Chilperic II died, and Theuderic IV was appointed king, but he was a puppet king.
+In 724 Charles forced his choice of Hugbert for the ducal succession upon the Bavarians and forced the Alemanni to assist him in his campaigns in Bavaria (725 and 726), where laws were promulgated in Theuderic IV's name.
+In 730 Alemannia was subjugated, and Duke Lantfrid was killed.
+In 734 Charles fought against East Frisia and finally subdued it.